Swift-Dev-Ninjas/swift-dev-ninjas.github.io/README.md

 ## Colearning

 Welcome to Swift Dev Ninjas Colearning, a bi-weekly meetup dedicated to helping people learn [Swift]!
-You can RSVP for one of our meetups on the [Swift-Dev-Ninjas] meetup page.
+You can RSVP for one of our meetups on the [Swift Dev Ninjas] meetup page.
 We usually meet up every 2 weeks at the Co.up Community office in Berlin-Kreuzberg.

 Join us on [Slack]